Gehovies-Witnesses/.github/profile/README.md

-Welcome to the Gehovies Witnesses.
+WElcome to the Gehovies Witeneses organisation.
-We are very thankful that you have decided to join us.